 You score 2 Victory Points for each aircraft you shoot down over the course of the game.
-At the start of Turn 2 and each subsequent turn, 3 planes fly overhead for each force.
+At the end of each turn, 3 planes fly overhead for each force.
 Any Flak unit may target a single plane: the plane is assumed to be 24" away, and has a Damage Value: 7+.
-Any Flak unit that targets a plane sets its order dice to the Fire order for the following turn (effectively skipping their turn to attempt to gain Victory Points).

-For each plane that survives, 1 of your units (opponent's choice) suffers 2 pins.
+For each plane that survives, 1 of your units (opponent's choice) suffer 2 pins.
 The same unit cannot be chosen by your opponent more than once per turn.
-Every time an aircraft is shot down, reduce the number of planes that come in the next turn for that force by 1 (so there will be a maximum of 3 planes downed for each side per game).
+Every time an aircraft is shot down, reduce the number of planes that come in the next turn for that force by 1 (so there will be a maximum of 3 planes downed for each side each turn).